 BIO ~ Angel was a spayed female mid-content wolf-dog which means she has some wolf traits and some dog traits.
 She was born in 2004.
 She and her life-long friend, Nazareth, came to live at WSWS until we helped her join the Big Pack in the Sky on September 8th, 2019.

-PERSONALITY ~ Beautiful Angel has a curious streak, but she has no interest in meeting new people.
-Like most true wolf-dogs, she is innately very shy.
+PERSONALITY ~ Beautiful Angel had a curious streak, but she had no interest in meeting new people.
+Like most true wolf-dogs, she was innately very shy.

-DISLIKES ~ Angel doesn’t like a lot of attention or when there’s a lot of activity happening near her habitat.
+DISLIKES ~ Angel didn’t like a lot of attention or when there was a lot of activity happening near her habitat.